akimwong/akimwong/articles/summaries/coding/Readme.md

 -	there is a monitoring infrastructure that allows one to track and understand how the application behaves in production.

 #### Writing a perfect piece of code in one go is almost impossible, and that’s OK
+- Having clearly formulated requirements in Data Science projects is uncommon.
+-